fsocietyinc/containersecurity/new/Intro-Containers/Intracting-with-container.md

 You should see the test.txt file listed in the output.

-3. Use a data container: A data container is a container specifically designed to store data that can be shared between multiple containers.
+### Use a data container

+A data container is a container specifically designed to store data that can be shared between multiple containers.
 You can create a data container using the "docker create" command, and then mount the data container's volume to a specific directory in other containers using the "-v" flag in the "docker run" command.

 Create a new data container using the docker create command.
 For example: